The Australian child sexual abuse attitudes, knowledge and response study

 Methods

-This study is a multi-phased mixed method study, conducted across three phases:
+This study is a multi-phased study, conducted across two phases:

 - Phase 1: Periodic population survey (n=3,000) – wave 1 (2023)